 I know you see celebrities going on book tours and all that but don’t let that make you look down on Self-Publishing because it has changed the game.
 Traditional Publishing is not the giant it used to be.
 Sure traditionally published authors still get tons of publicity but the digital era is here and while huge bookstore chains like Barnes and Noble are struggling, Indie Bookstores and Indie Publishers are thriving.
 The key to Self-Publishing is in the ebooks big publishing companies thought would never work.
 “In a dismal twist of fate, NY helped self-publishing transition from ‘shunned last-ditch of the hack wanna-be writer’ into a viable and respectable publishing alternative.”
 (Kristen Lamb) Don’t let your perception of success cloud your judgment.
 The Big Six (or is it 5 now?) is not all it’s cracked up to be.
 And since we’re talking about not putting our eggs in one basket, nothing is as it’s cracked up to be.
 Amazon can be in the same boat as Barnes and Noble.

 ❌Using Social Media to build your business without a website

 Investing in a business website is one of the most basic ways of running a successful business.
-Instead of just create a Facebook page or IG account, consider creating a website.
+Instead of just create a Facebook page or Instagram account, consider also creating a website.
 It’s not expensive and can even be a one page website but it’s good to have.
 You can also use your blog as your website as we discussed before (because it doesn’t make much sense to spend money on a full website if you have one or no books out).
 Using social media without a website is putting your eggs in one basket because social media is not stable.
 Likes does not mean sales unless you have somewhere to direct people to purchase your books.
 Social media is not the final destination or at least it shouldn’t be.
 Social media is a doorway that must lead to a place.
 Your website is that place.

 ❌Only marketing and promoting your books online